davidknight00/stockInfinity/deliverables/deliverable_1.md

   - Must have - Intuitive UI
   - Must have - Description of stock and their website
   - Nice to have - Include charts/graphs that have accessible time points to look at; i.e., 3, 6 months to 1 year back

+  ## Interview 9:

+  **Summary**: This tool would be very useful to see what the community is investing in rather than the hedge funds or large sharks.
+The best apps for these types of situations are the ones that will fill your oder, capture your portfolio, show your returns, the purpose of the funds, etc. If this can be accomplished with this app, then it would be very useful to even experienced stock users.

+  **Interviewer:** Joshua Heinz
+  **Interviewee:** Richard Schreiber
+  **When:** 9/21/2022
+  **Consumer Segments:** Experienced Trader

+  **Key Insights**
+  - Transparancy is the most important thing
+  - Community Driven
+  - Visually Pleasing

+**Representative Quotes**
+- Talking about transparancy: "Very important, financial literacy is tough to come by as information is convoluted.
+A lot of impressionable young people will see a ton of get rich quick schemes like how some guru turned 1,000 dollars into 1,000,000 on the beaches of fiji.
+And now they want to share this information with you because they are very kind.
+The reality is, if they had a trading staretgy of merit they’d leverage that 1 million and turn it into 100 million then 1 billion etc. If one wants to become financially literate, id recommend reading books rather than checking the internet."

+- "To be honest, I don’t really care what hedge funds or large sharks are investing in, maybe they can point to bubble before it pops, or they can keep a stock at bay through the lending market."

+- "I don’t invest in any individual equities but rather ETFs with certain profiles to accomplish different goals.
+I.e VOO is looking for large cap Growth, vs VGI give me total stock domestic."

+**Hypotheses that were validated**
+- Transparancy is the #1 concern
+- Community is important
+- Visuality of it is needed

+**Assesment**
+- Must be visually appealing and easy to use
+- Must be based around community rather than huge businesses
+- Must have news about every stock involved

 ## Question 4